-This Management's Discussion and Analysis ("MD&A") supplements, but does not form part of, the audited consolidated financial statements of Lupaka Gold Corp. ("Lupaka Gold") and the notes thereto for the years ended December 31, 2024 and 2023 (collectively referred to hereafter as the "Financial Statements").
+This Management's Discussion and Analysis ("MD&A") supplements, but does not form part of, the unaudited condensed consolidated interim financial statements of Lupaka Gold Corp. ("Lupaka Gold") and the notes thereto for the three months ended March 31, 2025 and 2024 (collectively referred to hereafter as the "Financial Statements").